Dr. Michael May (FRCS) — Updated on April 12, 2023

 We’ve all been through stressful situations in our lives but, if you are constantly feeling stressed or anxious it could start to be the cause of the hair loss you’re experiencing.
 Stress- or anxiety-related hair loss is known as telogen effluvium.

-Then, the stress of experiencing hair loss can often make your hair fall out at a quicker rate, making the whole thing turn into a vicious cycle [6].
+To add insult to injury, the stress of experiencing this type of hair loss can often make your hair fall out at a quicker rate, making the whole thing turn into a vicious cycle [6].

 Normally this hair loss is temporary.
 Hair can be regained after stress through a range of stress-relieving strategies to reduce hair loss.

-Birth control like oral contraceptives, implants, and injections will often interact with your hormones.
-So hormonal birth control can cause hair loss if you already have a history of baldness in your family.
+Oral contraceptives such as birth control pills, implants, and injections will often interact with your hormones.
+As a result, birth control can cause hair loss especially if you already have a history of baldness in your family.

-If this is something that you are concerned about, there are non-hormonal contraceptive alternatives you can use instead.
+If hair loss or thinning hair is something that you are concerned about, there are non-hormonal contraceptive alternatives you can use instead.

 6. You’ve recently stopped using a contraceptive